 The security robot that pays for itself.

 Quarero QR-2 Mk1: an autonomous outdoor patrol robot for industrial perimeters, logistics yards and KRITIS sites. €3,500/month, 48-hour delivery, 14-day free demo.
-The European RaaS alternative to Knightscope.
+European-engineered Robotics-as-a-Service.

 Definition